schlopp96/MicrosoftLearnCS/README.md

   - They contain further files, called Modules, which then contain individual lessons.

-- Modules are most similair to Chapters.
+- Modules are most similar to Chapters.

   - These organize the specific chapters that go over in-depth material.